eesyuen09/tp/docs/UserGuide.md

 Deletes a performance note for a student.

 **Format**: `perf -d s/STUDENT_ID d/DATE t/TAG_NAME`

+Command Details and Constraints:
+* Deletes the performance note for the student identified by the given `STUDENT_ID`, `DATE`, and `TAG_NAME`.
+* If no performance note exists for the specified date and class tag, the command will reject the deletion and show an error message.

 **Examples:**
 - `perf -d s/0001 d/18092025 t/Sec3_Maths`